nenadmarkus/p/cppns-on-3d-surfaces/index.md

 The program is available at the following link: [sferogen.py](sferogen.py).
 To run it, you need to install [`glumpy`](https://glumpy.github.io) (a simplified OpenGL interface for Python).
-Also, see <https://tehnokv.com/posts/visualizing-audio-with-cppns> that briefly explains how a sequence of frames is stitched into a video via FFmpeg.
+Also, see [this post](../visualizing-audio-with-cppns) that briefly explains how a sequence of frames is stitched into a video via FFmpeg.
 Some example renderings of the program are shown in the following images.

 <p><center>